 Play a Round of Golf

 After you spend the day discovering 17-Mile Drive, you may wish to think about golf next.
-If it has always been on your bucket list to play a round of golf at the legendary Pebble Beach golf courses, you have world class golf courses to choose from:
+If it has always been on your bucket list to play a round of golf at the legendary Pebble Beach golf courses, you have a few world class golf courses to choose from:

 - Pebble Beach Golf Links – ranked the #1 public golf course in America